-On December 15, 2015, the Board of Directors of the Company approved a \$500,000 stock repurchase program.
-Under the program, the Company was authorized to repurchase up to \$500,000 of its common stock through January 16, 2016.
-Under the repurchase program, through December 31, 2015 the Company repurchased 101,338 shares of common stock for an aggregate cost of \$122,031.
 On January 25, 2016, the Board of Directors of the Company approved a \$1,000,000 stock repurchase program.
 This plan expired January 25, 2017.
 During 2016, the Company repurchased 644,565 shares of its common stock for an aggregate cost of approximately \$546,000.
+Prior to 2016, 101,338 shares of common stock were purchased for an aggregate cost of \$122,000.
 The Company has financed stock repurchases with existing cash balances.
 All of the repurchased shares have been recorded as treasury stock.

-The Company began a client loyalty program in September 2016, whereby clients are eligible to receive shares of the Company's common stock.
-Providers are eligible to receive 100 shares of common stock provided they meet certain criteria, as well as 1,000 shares for each practice they refer who becomes a client, and administrative practice personnel at client practices are eligible to receive shares as well.
+The Company introduced a client loyalty program in September 2016, whereby clients were eligible to receive shares of the Company's common stock.
 Through December 31, 2016, 5,104 shares of common stock have been issued to clients.
 The shares were issued from the Company's treasury stock.
+The program concluded during 2017.